KarchinLab/Tokheim_Cell_Systems_2019/README.md

 ## Citation

-You will update the citation information upon publication.
+We will update the citation information upon publication.